FabricMC/fabric-docs/develop/blocks/basics.md

 ## Block models and textures
 A block has a model, which describes the shape and textures of the rendered block.
 (This is different from the shape used for checking collision.)
 A block can have multiple models depending on the block state; the model is picked according to the "blockstate file".
 Items, including block-placing items, have separate models.

 Let's give the border block a texture with white background and black borders, like this.
 Most block textures are 16-by-16 square.
-This is placed at `/textures/block/border.png`, inside the mod resource pack (`/assets/(mod id)/`).
+This is placed at `/textures/block/border.png`, inside the mod resource pack (`/assets/(mod id)/` in the `resources` directory).

 ![](/reference/latest/src/main/resources/assets/fabric-docs-reference/textures/block/border.png)